 Florida Child Custody Enforcement Attorney serving West Palm Beach Area

-Child custody remains one of the most contentious aspects of a divorce, as parents often use their children as pawns in their conflict with each other.
-But even after a family court judge awards custody to a parent, the problems may not be over, because in some instances one parent does not comply with the custody order, necessitating legal action known as custody enforcement.
+Child custody remains one of the most contentious aspects of a divorce.
+That is simply because parents often use their children as pawns in their conflict with each other.
+But, even after a family court judge awards custody to a parent, the problems may not be over.
+This happens when, in some instances, one parent does not comply with the custody order.
+That then necessitates legal action known as custody enforcement.

 Situations That Could Lead to Enforcement Orders

 Although every child custody case has its own set of agreements, there are common situations that could lead to a family court having to step in to issue a custody enforcement order, including:

 - One Parent Won’t Allow Visitation.
 A parent who has physical custody of the child refuses to comply with the other parent’s time-sharing/visitation rights.

 - One Parent Won’t Stick To Visitation Schedule.
 In some instances, one parent may allow the other parent to visit, but only when it is convenient.
 This is often a violation of the time-sharing/visitation agreement.

 - One Parent Doesn’t Return Child Per Visitation Schedule.
 A parent with visitation rights fails to comply with the agreement.
 This may include not returning the child to the other parent as scheduled.

 - One Parent Takes Child Out of State.
 The parent with time-sharing takes a child out of state for a vacation or some type of event without consulting the other parent.
 This is different from a permanent out of state move, which the state’s child relocation laws cover.